-Varicose veins are signs of underlying vein disease, or venous insufficiency.
+Varicose veins are signs of underlying vein disease or venous insufficiency.
 This condition can develop when veins are placed under strain.
 Both genetic and lifestyle influences can contribute to this situation.
 When vein disease is present, tiny vein valves malfunction and cause blood to pool in different areas of the body.
 Most frequently, the legs, ankles, and feet are impacted.
-When veins begin to swell as the result of this pooled blood, varicose veins can form.
+When veins begin to swell as a result of this pooled blood, varicose veins can form.

 Any time your veins aren’t working properly, painful or uncomfortable venous symptoms can occur.
 Vein disease is considered a progressive disease, meaning symptoms get worse over time.
 During summer weather, increased warmth causes your veins to further dilate (widen) and fill with even more blood.
-This means your veins need to work harder than normal to circulate blood back to your heart.
+This means your veins need to work harder than normal to circulate blood back to your heart

 Having vein disease places you at increased risk for developing a number of potentially dangerous health conditions.
 These include the development of serious blood clots and venous ulcers.
 One type of blood clot, known as Deep Vein Thrombosis (DVT), is considered a medical emergency and can be life-threatening.